 To define (from a QoS flow release measurement point of view) if a QoS flow is considered active or not, the QoS flow can be divided into two groups:

 For QoS flows with bursty flow, a UE is said to be "in session" if any QoS flow data on a Data Radio Bearer (UL or DL) has been transferred during the last 100 ms. For QoS flows with continuous flow, the QoS flow (and the UE) is always seen as being "in session" in the context of this measurement, and the session time is increased from the first data transmission on the QoS flow until 100 ms after the last data transmission on the QoS flow.

-How to decide for a particular QoS flow if the QoS flow is of type bursty flow or continuous flow is outside the scope of this document.
+A particular QoS flow is defined to be of type continuous flow if the 5QI is any of {1, 2, 65, 66}.

 The specific reason causing the abnormal and failed release of the QoS flow is required in order to find out the problem and ascertain the solutions.
 And due to different priority and tolerance for different service type with different QoS level in the networks, the monitor needs to be opened on each service type with QoS level.

 The QoS flow can be released by PDU Session Resource Release procedure, UE Context Release procedure, Reset procedure either initiated by NG-RAN or AMF and NG Path Switch procedure (see 3GPP TS 38.413 [11]).